mindboards/ev3dev-rootfs/README.md

         LICENSE                     sdcard-img-create

 5. Now we need to install the required tool.
-That is the
+TO do this, just run the
     ```install-kernel-build-tools``` script.
 (You only need to run this once.)

         ~/work/ev3dev-rootfs $ ./install-kernel-build-tools